amiaopensource/lenticular/lenticular/README.md

 Please note that, like in the original code, as well as in the current version:

+- the parameters must be passed in this order
 - the file extension must be `.tif` and the extension `.tiff` is not allowed
 - in the example above the first input file is `~/TEST/SOURCE_FILES/greyscale_0001.tif`
 - the output folder must be nested inside the input folder
-- only the name of the output folder must be given
+- only the name of the output folder must be entered (with the path from the input folder on, if any, but not the full path)
 - in the example above the last output file is `~/TEST/SOURCE_FILES/NEW_FILES/rgb_greyscale_0057.tif`

 #### Optional parameters